Stock Market Today: Wall Street Continues to Record Records as Bond Yields Fall - ExBulletin

 NetApp jumped 23% after reporting better-than-expected results, saying it saw good momentum in the AI space.
 The data company also gave an expected earnings range for the current quarter that exceeds several analysts' expectations.

-The mood was much more somber in the banking sector, where New York Community Bancorp fell 22.6%.
+The mood was much darker in the banking sector, where Community Bank of New York fell 22.6%.
 It warned investors on Thursday that it had found weaknesses in the way it internally reviews loans, caused by ineffective monitoring, risk assessment and control activities.

 The company said it would not be able to file its annual report on time and took a $2.4 billion charge on its results for the final three months of 2023.
 Its CEO resigned after 27 years on the job. of the company, with immediate effect.